 Beginning around his early teens, he left school to work on his family’s farm.
 However, that was to last for only a few years, as he left home because he did not consent to an arranged marriage.
 He enrolled at a secondary school in Changsha, where he first got introduced to the works of Chinese politicians and social reformers like Liang Qichao and Sun Yat-sen.

 Mao’s participation in the 1911 Revolution

-The May Fourth Movement of 1919 and Mao’s interaction with Li Dazhao and Chen Duxiu
+The May 4th Movement of 1919 and Mao’s interaction with Li Dazhao and Chen Duxiu

-With the Qing Dynasty toppled and a Nationalist government established, Mao took on a number of jobs.
+With the Qing Dynasty toppled and a nationalist government established, Mao Zedong took on a number of jobs.
 He also briefly attended a number of schools, including a police school and a business school.